 We support your professional development through accreditation schemes, events, professional resources and more.

-Attend and present at our biennial conference or our professional issue meetings held three times a year.
+Attend and present at our biennial conference or our professional issue meetings (PIMS) held twice a year, or join in one of the many events held by our Special Interest Groups (SIGS).

 Share & develop your expertise in a specific area of EAP practice